eliau2005/ScandinavianMarineOMS/docs/PRODUCT_MANAGEMENT_GUIDE.md

 1. **Category not selected**
    - Solution: Select a category first

-2. **Empty lines or wrong format**
+2. **Empty input**
+   - Solution: Enter at least one product name

+3. **All lines are empty**
-   - Solution: Remove empty lines, use one of the supported formats
+   - Solution: Remove blank lines, enter product names

-3. **Parsing error**
-   - Solution: Click "Load Example" to see correct formats

-### Can't Delete Category
+### Can't Delete Product or Category

-**Cause:** Category has products assigned to it
+**Cause:** Product/category is in use in non-draft price lists

 **Solution:**
-1. Delete all products in that category first, OR
-2. Reassign products to another category (edit each product)
+1. Check the error message to see which price lists contain the product
+2. Go to those price lists and remove the product
+3. Wait until price lists are archived or in draft status
-3. Then delete the empty category
+4. Then delete the product/category

 ### Products Not Showing in Price List